jendos2001/C_Pictures_handler/README.md

 ## Program launch
 1. Clone the repository
 2. Go to the src folder
-3. Run command 'make'.
+3. Run command `make`.
 This will produce the 'picture_handler' executable.
 4. Run the 'file picture_handler'.

 ## Program operation